ibm-cloud-docs/Db2onCloud/provision.md

 - `members_cpu_allocation_count` - Enables and allocates the number of specified dedicated cores to your deployment.
 For example, to use two dedicated cores per member, use `"members_cpu_allocation_count":"2"`.
 If omitted, the default value "Shared CPU" uses compute resources on shared hosts.
 - `service-endpoints` - Selects the types [Service Endpoints]() supported on your deployment.
 Options are `public`, `private`, or `public-and-private`.
 If omitted, the default is `public`.
 Note that in the CLI, `service-endpoints` is a flag, and not a parameter.

+- `backup_encryption_key_crn` is NOT applicable to performance plans.
+For performance plans, backup will be encrypted with the same key as disk_encryption_key_crn.
+If disk_encryption_key_crn is not specified, it'll use the default provider managed key. {: note}

 ## List of additional parameters (for performance plans only)